Carbon and climate – Agriculture

 Climate risk

-Total energy consumed and proportion from a renewable source
+Total energy consumed in own operations and percentage from a renewable source (GWh)

 Our use of cookies